by Gabby Liau, 03 June 2021.

 (2) Region: Select the geographical region where the physical server of our ECS reside.

 Normally, we will select the region nearest to our premise to mitigate the latency problem.
-As the data need to be transmitted between our premise and the physical server in the data center of the service provider, a shorter distance for the data transmission definitely will shorten the travelling period of our data, and hence, latency issue can be reduced.
+As the data need to be transmitted between our premise and the physical server in the data center of the service provider, a shorter distance for the data transmission definitely will shorten the traveling period of our data, and hence, latency issue can be reduced.

 (3) Availability zone (AZ): Availability zone is one or more discrete data centers with redundant power, networking, and connectivity in a region.
 Cloud service providers like Huawei will set up multiple data centers in one region.
-We can set up our ECS in one of the availability zone in the region.
+We can set up our ECS in one of the availability zones in the region.